-If you'll be travelling to Orientation via public transport, a free shuttle bus will be available between Parramatta train station (pick-up from Parramatta City Campus) and Parramatta campus at the following times:
+From Parramatta train station: A free shuttle bus will be available between Parramatta City campus (a short 3 minute walk from Parramatta train station) and Parramatta campus at the following times:

-- Parramatta City campus,169 Macquarie St, Parramatta to Parramatta South campus: 8am - 10am
+- Parramatta City campus (169 Macquarie St, Parramatta) to Parramatta South campus

-- Parramatta South campus, to Parramatta City campus,169 Macquarie St, Parramatta : 2pm - 5pm
+- Parramatta South campus to Parramatta City campus (169 Macquarie St, Parramatta)

-Step 3: Complete Enrolment and plan your timetable
+Step 3: Complete Enrolment and Plan your Class Timetable

-If you have full offer, you can enrol online via MySR.
+Do you have a full offer?
+If you have accepted your offer, paid fees and received your confirmation of enrolment, you can enrol online now via MySR.
 Follow the enrolment steps for international students.

-If you have a conditional offer, you need to satisfy all English and Academic requirements before enrolling online via MySR.
+Do you have a conditional offer?
+You will need to satisfy all English and Academic requirements before enrolling online via MySR.
 Please supply evidence of meeting conditions as outlined in your Conditional Offer of Admission letter via our Online Application Portal (opens in a new window).